Support hotline:

 Industrial Exoskeletons FAQ

 This depends on the exact use, namely how long and how often the overhead work is to be applied, respectively whether other activities are also carried out between the overhead work.
 Therefore, you should pay attention to how quickly the system can be activated, whether it can be worn during all activities and whether the system works with compressed air or battery, i.e. whether the external energy has to be changed between shifts.
-We can basically recommend the industry leader Paexo Shoulder.
+We can basically recommend the industry leader SuitX Shoulder (Paexo).

 Furthermore, we recommend for painters, so an exoskeleton for painters, the Ekso EVO or the ExoIQ

 Are you looking for a logistics exoskeleton?
-We specifically recommend exoskeleton for logistics of Htrius, from Hunic, from Ottobock or from Verve Motion.
+We recommend you especially exoskeleton for logistics Htrius, Hunic or Ottobock

-We are happy to support you in making the right choice.
+We will be happy to assist you in the selection process.

 This depends on whether you are looking for a rigid exoskeleton or a textile one.
 We have listed both categories for you above and sorted and rated the best back exoskeletons worldwide for you.

 This depends on whether you are looking for a rigid exoskeleton or a textile one.
 We have listed both categories for you above and sorted and rated the best back exoskeletons worldwide for you.
-We recommend in advance the Care Exo Lift from Hunicwhich was developed with handles especially for carrying female patients.
+We recommend in advance the Care Exo Lift from Hunicwhich was developed with handles especially for carrying female patients or the HeroWear Apex 2that Helk or the Fleairy

 Yes, there is a medicine exoskeleton from SuitX especially for cardiologists.